TURKISH CANADIAN CHAMBER OF COMMERCE

 After Karakoyun bought into BC’s Oceanea technologies in 2015 he has been on a mission to fertilize Turkish waters to increase seafood production.
 He has trekked tens of thousands of miles on Turkish Airlines between Vancouver and Turkey to talk to scientists, bureaucrats and politicians to persuade them that they can eat a lot more fish if they only fertilize their waters with BC-made fertilizer.
 The patented technology, said to be unique in the world, was developed in Vancouver and tested successfully in aboriginal territory on the BC coast.
 Scientists at Simon Fraser University have been working to perfect it for the past year.
 Oceanea scientists in Vancouver determined that Turkey’s Black Sea coast is perfect for fertilization.

 About 3 months ago Karakoyun walked into a deputy minister’s office in Ankara with a 1500-page binder when the deputy threw the binder at him and said “Cut to the chase.
 Just tell us what you can do for us.”
-Karakoyun, fresh from a fish luncheon with parsley stuck between his teeth said “Let me fertilize your waters and you’ll see a lot more of this.”
+Karakoyun, fresh from a fish luncheon said “Let me fertilize your waters and you’ll see a lot more fish.”
 Karakoyun says a Turkish government decision on the fertilization proposal is imminent.
 (See story below)

 The Turkish investment in BC technology was made possible through the services of Turkish Canadian Chamber of Commerce.

 Chinese Canadian Chamber of Commerce Opens In Vancouver